lethaian29062004/Bulk-File-Rename-Tool---PyQt/README.md

 ## 📁 Description

-Have you ever faced the hassle of renaming dozens — or even hundreds — of files manually?
+Have you ever faced the hassle of renaming dozens — or even hundreds — of files manually ?
 It’s time-consuming, boring, and prone to human error.
-This is where **Bulk File Rename Tool** comes to the rescue!
+This is where **Bulk File Rename Tool** comes to the rescue !

 **Bulk File Rename Tool** is a simple yet powerful desktop application built with **Python + PyQt** that helps you rename multiple files in a folder **in seconds**.
 Whether you’re organizing personal photos, Python scripts, or any type of file — this tool can save you hours of work.